-Morgan Poliquin, P.Eng., a "Qualified Person" under the meaning of National Instrument 43-101 ("NI 43-101") and the President, Chief Executive Officer and Director of Almaden, has reviewed and approved the scientific and technical contents in this MD&A. The scientific and technical contents in this MD&A are based on the PFS.
-The independent Qualified Persons responsible for preparing the PFS are set out below under the heading Mineral Properties - Recent Updates - Pre-Feasibility Study ("PFS") and Updated Resource Estimate - Qualified Persons, Quality Control and Assurance.
+Morgan Poliquin, P.Eng., a "Qualified Person" as defined in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and the President, Chief Executive Officer and a director of Almaden, has reviewed and approved the scientific and technical information in this MD&A. The scientific and technical contents in this MD&A are derived from the PFS.
+The independent Qualified Persons responsible for preparing the PFS are set out below under the heading, "Mineral Properties - Recent Updates - Pre-Feasibility Study and Updated Resource Estimate - Qualified Persons".